CMagnac/CMagnac-first-blog/_posts/2022-12-28-mushroom-poisoning.md

 ### 2.2 Neurotoxic mushroom

 Agaricales mushrooms belong to this neurotoxic class: Amanita, Clitocybe, Inocybe, Psilocybe, Gymnophilus.
-According to species, they contain: psilocybin, muscarines and isoxazoles.
+According to species, they contain: psilocybine, muscarines and isoxazoles.
 Hallucinogenic mushrooms belong to this class.

 ### 2.3 Myotoxic mushroom